cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 In this mode some of the task frames are selected into the validation set, represented as a separate Ground Truth job.
 The regular annotation jobs in the task are not affected in any way.

-Ground Truth jobs can be created and removed at the task creation automatically or manually, in any moment later.
+Ground Truth jobs can be created at the task creation automatically or manually in any moment later.
+They can also be removed manually in any moment.
 This validation mode is available for any tasks and annotations.

 This is a flexible mode that can be enabled or disabled in any moment without any disruptions to the annotation process.